GalusPeres/NewiMusicBot/README.md

 ## Docker

 A Docker image for NewiMusicBot is available on DockerHub.
-The current version in DockerHub is **0.1**.
+The current Docker version is **0.1**.

-You can find it here: [DockerHub - NewiMusicBot](https://hub.docker.com/repository/docker/galusperes/newimusicbot/general)

-To build and run the Docker container locally:
+### Building and Running the Docker Image Locally

 1. **Build the Docker image:**